christensenst/cmem/README.md

     `./prog01`

-## Compile and rn with the gdb debugger
+## Compile and run with the gdb debugger

 1. Change directory to the directory with your program